mavcunha/euler/README.md

 005/lua/005/005.lua
 ```

-It is possible to read display the `README.md` file using the flag `--problem`
+It is possible to read  the `README.md` file using the flag `--problem`
 together with the problem.
 Like:

 ```
+$ euler -e 001 --problem
 001: README.md
 # Multiples of 3 and 5